-A decimal number is called binary digit number if its digits are binary.
+A decimal number is called a binary digit number if its digits are binary.
 For example, 102 is not a binary digit number and 101 is.

-We are given a decimal number N, we need to find the smallest multiple of N which is binary digit number,
+We are given a decimal number N, we need to find the smallest multiple of N which is a binary digit number,

 Input : N = 2 Output: 10 Explanation: 10 is a multiple of 2.
 Note that 5 * 2 = 10 Input : N = 17 Output : 11101 Explanation: 11101 is a multiple of 17.
 Note that 653 * 17 = 11101

 We can solve this problem using BFS, every node of the implicit graph will be a binary digit number and if the number is x, then its next level node will be x0 and x1 (x concatenated with 0 and 1).